SystemQuest/build-your-own-lru-cache/compiled_starters/java/README.md

 # Build Your Own LRU Cache

-This is a starting point for Python solutions to the **"Build Your Own LRU Cache"** challenge.
+This is a starting point for Java solutions to the **"Build Your Own LRU Cache"** challenge.

 An LRU (Least Recently Used) cache is a data structure that stores a limited